 - The packets are great – very well written and organized.
 I really also loved the exercises between my partner and me.

 - The gift of having the weekend learning from you two is so inspiring.

-- I found that every private session (5-10 minutes of couples only conversation) yielded something new about my partner that I didn’t know before.
+- I found that every private session (10 minutes or more of couples only conversation) yielded something new about my partner that I didn’t know before.
 And this enhanced my curiosity about and empathy for him.
 I also learned new things about myself and was reminded of other important things about us as a couple.